m4gr3d/GAST/core/src/xrapp/ROADMAP.md

 ### Version 0.6.0
 - Complete `XrModelView` implementation
-    - `ImageView`-derived implementation with the ability to se pecify and load a gltf 3d-model when in VR.
+    - `ImageView`-derived implementation with the ability to specify and load a gltf 3d-model when in VR.
         - Fallback to the 2D image source when no 3d-model is specified or when in pancake mode.